codefresh-io/docs.codefresh.io/_docs/installation/gitops/migrate-cli-runtimes-helm.md

 When you migrate the CLI-based Runtime, the Git Sources, external clusters, and Argo Rollouts installed on external clusters, are moved from the installation repository to the [Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/shared-configuration/), making them available to all the Runtimes in the account.

+The `values.yaml` file for Helm installation is the central configuration hub for customizing and controlling various aspects of the Runtime installation.
+You need to replicate all patches and customizations applied to the CLI Runtime to the `values.yaml` for the new Helm Runtime.

 ## Before you begin
 Have this information ready:
 * Git user token (see [Git tokens]({{site.baseurl}}/docs/reference/git-tokens/)